Word is spreading that staying active before, during and after cancer treatment can have HUGE benefits.

 Stretching and mobility continue to be important, even after your active treatment has finished

-For more detailed workouts, consider joining Get Me Back’s LIVE weekday classes, or watching on demand workouts, stretches and yoga sessions as part of the monthly subscription.
+For more detailed workouts, consider joining Get Me Back’s LIVE weekday classes (timetable below), or watching on demand workouts, stretches and yoga sessions as part of the monthly subscription.

 Become a member to join LIVE group classes

-If you need to stay motivated and accountable, join Sarah and Marcia for classes every weekday as part of Get Me Back's monthly membership.
-This full class timetable starts from 1st May.
+If you need to stay motivated and accountable, join Sarah and Marcia for classes every weekday as part of Get Me Back's monthly membership, or pay as you go.

 7am and 6.30pm